Dr Graham and Dr Bell tackle motherhood and medicine

 “But there was never an option to not finish the degree after giving birth, I found that I loved medicine and it was definitely where I wanted to be career-wise.

-Both Melissa and Melanie are on the rural generalist intern pathway and looking ahead to what their careers as doctors may look like.
+Both Dr Graham and Dr Bell are on the rural generalist intern pathway and looking ahead to what their careers as doctors may look like.

-“My family is happy to go anywhere, as long as it’s coastal, but at my stage in life I can’t see myself doing another 10 years to become a surgeon or super specialised,” Melissa said.
+“My family is happy to go anywhere, as long as it’s coastal, but at my stage in life I can’t see myself doing another 10 years to become a surgeon or super specialised,” Dr Graham said.

 “Being a rural doctor has it all; there a lot of procedural things you can do, and I think I’ll enjoy the work and I’ll enjoy the communities.”

-For Melanie, things are a little less clear after a placement in ears, nose, and throat (ENT) has her questioning where the next few years will take her.
+For Dr Bell, things are a little less clear after a placement in ears, nose, and throat (ENT) has her questioning where the next few years will take her.

-“I’m just looking for any opportunity at all, I want to try it all,” Melanie said.
+“I’m just looking for any opportunity at all, I want to try it all,” Dr Bell said.

 “But I am having a bit of a career crisis right now, because my very last placement was in ENT, and I loved everything about it.